 ii Article 101 TFEU and airline alliances

-The European Commission's alliance decisional practice includes:
+The European Commission's alliance decisional practice includes the following:

 - SAS and Maersk (1999): a cooperation agreement principally about code-sharing agreements and cooperation in periods of high demand led to a complaint of market sharing, which was upheld.
 The Commission fined the parties.

 - OneWorld (2010): the American Airlines, Iberia and British Airways tie-up was found to be compatible with Article 101 TFEU subject to slot divestment remedies at London Heathrow or London Gatwick as well as various other remedies designed to facilitate new market entry.
-Since 2018, the British Competition and Markets Authority is investigating the Atlantic Joint Business Agreement (American Airlines, British Airways, Iberia and Finnair).
+Since 2018, the British Competition and Markets Authority has been investigating the Atlantic Joint Business Agreement (American Airlines, British Airways, Iberia and Finnair).

 - Star Alliance (2013): Air Canada, United and Lufthansa gave 10-year slot availability commitments in relation to their revenue-sharing joint venture on the Frankfurt–New York route.